jmartisk/mock-artifacts/llm/quarkus-langchain4j-embedding-storage/README.md

+# Usage
-- Choose one of the embedding store implementations in pom.xml
+- Choose one of the embedding store implementations in pom.xml, adjust application.properties accordingly
 - Run
+- To just search for related embeddings:
-- Call http://localhost:8080/embeddings with cURL or similar
+  - Call `curl -G http://localhost:8080/embeddings --data-urlencode 'question=Does Charlie have a bulldozer?'`
+- To ask the model a question:
+  - Call `curl -G http://localhost:8080/question --data-urlencode 'question=Does Charlie have a bulldozer?'`